 Lakki’s original name was Porto Lago and its large natural bay was the feature that attracted the Italian occupying forces at the beginning of the 20th century.

 Porto Lago remains today as a tangible evidence of the Italian attempt to convert the Dodecanese into a satellite of Italy.

 Over the last decade or so, the island has developed as a diving destination, attracting people eager to discover some of the many ancient shipwrecks that have been found in the surrounding sea.

-Leros is also a great destination for hiking fans, beautiful trails take the visitor to special spots, such as the one that leads to the Lighthouse.
+Leros is also a great destination for hiking fans, and beautiful trails take the visitor to special spots, such as the Lighthouse.

 To reach the island you can choose a ferry departing from Athens.
 However, Leros also features an airport that allows you get to Athens, as well as other islands, in less than an hour.